Quantum state preparation for multivariate functions: Conclusions

 \section{Conclusions}

 This work introduces methods for the preparation of quantum states that encode multivariate functions, and analyzes their resource requirements.
 As a proof-of-concept, we demonstrate the successful preparation of representative initial states (with potential applications e.g. in quantum chemistry, physics and finance simulations) on comparatively high-resolution grids.
 We execute a 24-qubit experiment on Quantinuum's H2-1 trapped-ion quantum computer and analyse the impact of noise on the prepared states.
+The code implementing the presented protocols and the data to reproduce all results are available at GitHub and Zenodo~\cite{mvsp1.0.0.2025}.

 Many functions of interest cannot be naturally encoded in a quantum state (e.g. $1/x$ due to a singularity), and function approximation becomes a necessary step to obtain practical protocols.
 Our methods are based on multivariate versions of Fourier and Chebyshev series approximations.
 We note that power series can be mapped to Chebyshev series~\cite{Thacher_1964,Nyengeri_2021} where our method applies as-is.
 Walsh series used e.g. in~\cite{zylberman2023efficient,Welch_2014} can be implemented as a special case of our Fourier method.
 It is also possible to use different basis functions for each dimension in a hybrid Fourier-Chebyshev method.
 Moreover, the building blocks of our method can be applied recursively to create more expressive basis functions, e.g. wavelets and kernels, which are then linearly combined to form more complex functions.
 Ultimately, the approximation method and error budget will depend on the use case (e.g. whether the target function is periodic) and specifics of the available quantum hardware (e.g. two-qubit gate fidelity).